tasmota/docs/docs/Displays.md

       on tele-SGP30#eCO2 do DisplayText [s1p21x0y40]eCO2: %value% ppm [s1p0x0y50]Time: [x35y50t] endon
 ```

-## Display Drivers
+## WaveShare Display Drivers

 Waveshare has two kinds of display controllers: with partial update and without partial update.
 The 2.9 inch driver is for partial update and should also support other Waveshare partial update models with modified WIDTH and HEIGHT parameters.
 The 4.2 inch driver is a hack which makes the full update display behave like a partial update and should probably work with other full update displays.

 The drivers are subclasses of the Adafruit GFX library.
 The class hierarchy is `LOWLEVEL :: Paint :: Renderer :: GFX`, where:

-`GFX`: unmodified Adafruit library
+- `GFX`: unmodified Adafruit library
-`Renderer`: the interface for Tasmota
+- `Renderer`: the interface for Tasmota
-`Paint`: the modified pixel driver for e-paper
+- `Paint`: the modified pixel driver for e-paper
-- there are several virtual functions that can be subclassed down to `LOWLEVEL`.
+- there are several virtual functions that can be subclassed down to `LOWLEVEL`

 The display dispatcher only does the class initialization call.
 All other calls go to the `Renderer` class.